 National Day: Cambodia doesn’t have one national day like countries in Europe; however the Independence of Cambodia is celebrated on the 9th of November.

-Having a visa is compulsory for any traveller who is entering Cambodia.
+Having a visa is compulsory for any traveller entering Cambodia.
 The visa can be obtained directly upon arrival at both the Phnom Penh and Siem Reap international airports.

-Caution: travellers with a passport from Afghanistan, Algeria, Saudi Arabia, Bangladesh, Iran, Iraq, Pakistan, Sri Lanka, Sudan, and Nigeria not allowed applying for a visa on arrival.
+Caution: travellers with a passport from Afghanistan, Algeria, Saudi Arabia, Bangladesh, Iran, Iraq, Pakistan, Sri Lanka, Sudan, and Nigeria are not allowed to apply for a visa on arrival.
 Therefore, holders of these passports must apply for a Cambodian visa before arriving in the country.

 Holders of these passports are also required to present the following travel documents:

 – The booking confirmations of all the services booked in the host country (for example: hotel, flight tickets, guides, cars etc.).